sudarshansudarshan/cs503/index.markdown

 #testing
 layout: home
 ---
-This is a homepage for the course **Discrete Mathematics**.
+This is a homepage for the course **Machine Learning**.
 An important document is the [handbook](/discretemath/handbook/).
 Ensure that you read this document completely.
 Note that the [FAQ](/discretemath/faq/) section of the handbook will keep growing, Make sure you look it up once in a while.

 <!--